What Is Liminal Space And How Does It Affect You?

 Liminal dreaming is a different form of being in a liminal state.
 It can be related to creativity.
 Indeed, some people use the art of liminal dreaming to enhance their creative states.
 Liminal dreaming is simply the state during which you are not quite asleep yet, but your mind experiences vivid images or sounds.

 This state is also called hypnoidal dreaming.
-You may notice physical signs that you are slipping into a liminal dream state when your body jerks during a nap, as you are falling asleep, or just as you are waking.
+You may notice physical signs that you are slipping into a liminal dream state when your body jerks as you are falling asleep or just as you are waking.

 Being in a liminal state

-One of the first psychological liminal states to be explored by researchers was a rite of passage.
+One of the first psychological liminal states to be explored by researchers was the concept of “a rite of passage.”
 During a rite of passage, an individual is at the threshold between two different states of being.
-Quite often, it is the state between childhood and adulthood, the space between when one isn't quite a child anymore but is not yet an adult.
-The person is standing in a doorway and hasn't yet gone through.
+Examples of such liminal life states can include:

 Getty/Halfpoint Images